Baertram/FCOItemSaver/README.md

 --[Added]
 --#241 Added setting to add a "remove all"/"restore last marker icons" to the context menu of items.
 You need to enable this at the settings submenu "marker icons" -> "Undo".
+--Undo entries saved by SHIFT+right mouse click (if enabled at the settings) or via this new context menu entry will be cleared if you manually set a new marker icon on the same item
+--via the inventory context menu!
+--Keybinds or mass-marking will not overwrite them.
+--Added tooltip setting for that new setting (see above) to show the last marked marker icons at the item if you press and hold the SHIFT key

 --[Added on request]